IBM/aspera-cli/docs/README.md

 #### Installing optional gems

 Some additional gems are required for either development or specific runtime features.
-For JRuby, some replacement gems are proposed, or are not available at all.
+For JRuby, some of them have a replacement gem, and others are not available.
 Those are not installed as part of dependencies because they involve compilation of native code but concern less-used features.

 See [Gemfile](../Gemfile):